Frequently Asked Questions

 Probably not.
 There is a long procedure to follow in order to make sure that the cat is not harmed.
 First, does the cat belong to anyone in the area?
 We cannot simply take people’s cats.
 You might have to talk to all your neighbours to determine if the cat is owned by someone.

 IF the cat is truly stray, we will put you in touch with a rescue.
 They will have to ensure that there is a plan to care for it.
-This part can take a long time as they organize fosters and vet care.
+This part can take a long time as they organise fosters and vet care.
 They also need to be sure the plan includes provision for the case in which the cat cannot be socialised.
 We do not have much experience with this or time for it, so we refer it to people who do.

 My cat just had kittens.
 Will you take them?